-How to Set Plumbing Quotations: Variables That Affect Pricing
+How to Set Plumbing Quotations: 4 Things That Affect Your Pricing

 Before we talk specifically about how to calculate your hourly rate, let’s discuss some factors that affect plumbing pricing that you should keep in mind.

 1. Industry Standards for Job Estimates

 Industry standards are a good place to start when determining pricing for plumbing jobs.
 On average, plumbers make anywhere from $45 to $200 per hour, or from $175 to $450 for typical jobs.
 Using these industry standards as a guideline, it’s helpful to examine average costs from experienced plumbers in your region and work from there.

 Keep in mind that plumbers generally require a one to a two-hour minimum to account for travel time, but you can also charge a service fee or a trip fee.
 Flat rates are standard for jobs like toilet and shower installation, and plumbers may also charge in time blocks when they know how long specific tasks will take them.

 2. Your Salary Needs

 Once you’ve done some research on what plumbers in your area are charging, make sure you understand your own salary needs.
 Your rates will have to meet your personal needs, so take sufficient time to understand them.